State of Origin series

-Teams
+Teams & Colours

 Since the 1908 establishment of rugby league in Australia, the sport's two major states, New South Wales and Queensland, have played representative matches against each other which have continued into the "State of Origin" era, which began in 1980.

-The two states' teams are frequently referred to as the Blues and Maroons, reflecting the respective colours of their jerseys.
-These were the colours of the Australia national rugby league team's jersey until the adoption of the green and gold.
+The two states' teams are popularly referred to as the Blues (NSW) and Maroons (Queensland), reflecting the respective colours of their jerseys.
+These selections originated with the predecessor state rugby union teams with NSW in 1891 and Queensland in 1894.

 The Blues team is administered by the New South Wales Rugby League, and the Maroons by the Queensland Rugby League.
 The New South Wales team are sometimes referred to by the nickname "Cockroaches", and the Queensland team as "Cane Toads", due to names given to them by Barry Muir and Johnny Raper, respectively.
 It was reinforced by a marketing campaign used in the 1980s where the respective teams were caricatured as such.

-While other Australian states and territories also have representative rugby league teams, they have not competed in the State of Origin.
+While other Australian states and territories also have representative rugby league teams, they have not competed in the State of Origin (noting that rugby league in the Australian Capital Territory is under NSW for State of Origin player qualification rules).

 History

 Interstate rugby league before 1980

 The first calls for a State of Origin selection policy in interstate rugby football came before the schism between the union and league codes eventuated in Australia.
-In 1900, a journalist known as 'The Cynic' wrote in The Referee that star rugby player and recent immigrant to Queensland, Stephen Spragg, should be able to play for his home state of New South Wales.
+Selecting players for a representative side on their background history has been in use since 1883 for the rugby union Home Nations championship and in 1900, Sydney's sports paper The Referee contended that star rugby player and recent immigrant to Queensland, Stephen Spragg, should be able to play for the NSW team.

 Since the beginning of Australian rugby league in 1908, an interstate competition between New South Wales and Queensland has been conducted almost annually (apart from during WWI, Spanish flu and WWII).
 Until 1982, each team drew its players from the clubs based in that state.
 No consideration was given to the origins of the players themselves.

 The first of these interstate games was played at Sydney's Agricultural Ground on 11 July 1908, before Queensland had even commenced its club competition.
 New South Wales easily accounted for Queensland in a 43–0 victory.
 The local media were unimpressed.

 There can be no doubt the NSW men are improving a good deal...
 They cannot be blamed for the farce, for it was nothing else.
 If the Australian team depends on Queenslanders to strengthen it, one is afraid it will be found wanting.
 They are quite the weakest lot of footballers I have even seen come down from Queensland.
 The play needs no detailed description as it was simply a practice match for NSW, and certainly did not advantageously advertise the new game.